 For more than 60 years, the English broadcaster and naturalist has opened our eyes to the beauty, symphony and stunning array of life — from our own backyards to the most remote corners of the world.
 His warm, gravely voice — perhaps one of the best known in the world — is matched by an on-camera personality that has never dulled in its genuinely enthusiastic curiosity about each new discovery.

 Alastair Fothergill, a nature documentary producer who has collaborated with Attenborough on everything from "Planet Earth" to "The Hunt," said it best when he called his friend a "modern day Darwin."

 "He has seen more of the natural world, not just of anyone in his generation, but anybody who has ever lived on our planet," he told the RadioTimes.
 "His life has been perfectly timed.
 He started traveling in the early 1950s when the world was basically still pristine — the damage we've done has been done since then.
 So he's not just seen more than anyone else but he's seen more change than anybody who has ever lived."

-With Attenborough turning 90 years young on May 8, we thought it would be the perfect time to revisit some classic moments from his more than six decades of broadcasting.
+With Attenborough celebrating his birthday on May 8, we thought it would be the perfect time to revisit some classic moments from his more than six decades of broadcasting.
 They offer a reflection of a playful, reverential and inquisitive explorer who has never stopped inspiring us to slow down, look closer and gape at the incredulous wonder of it all.